Samarkand: Suburbs

 Suburbs of the city include: Gulyakandoz, Superfosfatnyy, Bukharishlak, Ulugbek, Ravanak, Kattakishlak, Registan, Zebiniso, Kaftarkhona, Uzbankinty.

 Transport

 Local

 Samarkand has a strong public-transport system.
 From Soviet times up through today, municipal buses and taxis (GAZ-21, GAZ-24, GAZ-3102, VAZ-2101, VAZ-2106 and VAZ-2107) have operated in Samarkand.
-Buses, mostly SamAuto and Isuzu buses, are the most common and popular mode of transport in the city.
+Buses, mostly SamAvto and Isuzu buses, are the most common and popular mode of transport in the city.
 Taxis, which are mostly Chevrolets and Daewoo sedans, are usually yellow in color.
 Since 2017, there have also been several Samarkandian tram lines, mostly Vario LF.S Czech trams.
 From the Soviet Era up until 2005, Samarkandians also got around via trolleybus.
 Finally, Samarkand has the so-called "Marshrutka," which are Daewoo Damas and GAZelle minibuses.